ferdinandmukodo/onlinepollings/README.md

 # Online Polls
 #### Brief description of application
-Almost every service currently is going digital where every can access it via web based platform.
+Almost every service currently is going digital where anyone can access it via web based platform.
 The primary objective of this project is to find solution for polls accessibility wherein the user can create polls to get responses from other user freely.
 This kind of project has been recently implimented by Meta Company,deploying the polls feature on Whatsapp and Facebook social media.

 To solve this problem,  I have decided to create a polls website that helps clients who want to conduct polls and get responses.
 ## Project Features